 Yes internet and roaming are expensive.
 IIRC sending text messages are $1.00USD per message and a phone call is $4.00 USD per minute.
 Data roaming is usually possible but extremely expensive. (depends on the cruise ship) Because it is all satellite uplink it is also very slow.

 Our members point out that there are two ways to avoid paying exorbitant internet fees.
 Taking a cruise that travels up or down the Australian coastline generally makes it possible to connect to data as one does on the mainland.
-Some cruise lines also offer free internet to their regular passengers.
+Some cruise lines also offer free internet to their members of their cruise loyalty program.

 Princess offers free internet for pax with status.
 Last cruise we got 250 minutes each as part of our our status level.
 (500 in total)